Mohamad Hamim Aliyas: Political career

 In the 2006 general election, Hamim contested Pasir Ris-Punggol GRC as part of a 6 member SDA team.
 The team lost to the PAP, receiving 31.30% against the PAP's 68.70%.

 In the 2011 general election, Hamim joined the SPP's star team in Bishan-Toa Payoh GRC led by Chiam See Tong.
 However, the team was defeated by the PAP team led by Deputy Prime Minister Wong Kan Seng.
 The SPP team received 43.07% of the vote against the PAP's 56.93%.
 After the election, Hamim left the SPP and joined the Democratic Progressive Party as the party's chairman.

 In the 2015 general election, Hamim left the DPP to join a SPP team to contest Bishan-Toa Payoh GRC once again.
 The SPP team was defeated by the PAP 26.41% to 73.59%, and Hamim left the SPP to rejoin the DPP.

 On 19 February 2019, DPP secretary-general Benjamin Pwee left the party to join the SDP for the 2020 general election, and Hamim became secretary-general of the DPP.
 Hamim and the DPP did not contest in the 2020 election, citing an interest in avoiding three cornered fights.

-In 2023, Hamim led DPP to join the People's Alliance for Reform and was one of the two DPP candidates in the 2025 general election.
+In 2023, Hamim led DPP to join the People's Alliance for Reform and was the only DPP candidate in the 2025 general election.